-Our business and operations have experienced growth, and if we do not appropriately manage any future growth, including through the expansion of our real estate holdings, or are unable to improve our systems, processes and controls, our operating results will be negatively affected.
+If we do not appropriately manage any future growth, including through the expansion of our real estate holdings, or are unable to improve our systems, processes and controls, our operating results will be negatively affected.

-Our business has grown over the last several years.
 We rely heavily on information technology and accounting systems to help manage critical functions such as order processing, revenue recognition, financial forecasts, inventory and supply chain management and trade compliance reviews.
-Certain of these systems were developed by us for our internal use and, as such, may have a higher risk of failure or not receive the same level of support as systems purchased from and supported by external technology companies.
 In addition, we have been slow to adopt and implement certain automated functions, which could have a negative impact on our business.
 For example, a large part of our order processing relies on manual data entry of customer purchase orders received through email and, to a lesser extent, through electronic data interchange from our customers.
 Combined with the fact that we may receive a large amount of our orders in the last few weeks of any given quarter, an interruption in our email service or other systems could result in delayed order fulfillment and decreased billings and revenue for that quarter.